-Motorists sometimes ask if they should use a lighter viscosity of motor oil once winter arrives.
+Motorists sometimes ask if they should use a lighter weight (viscosity) of motor oil once winter arrives.

 Yes – provided your vehicle manufacturer allows it.